 Ibali: (more than) a story to tell

 “Ibali” is a word in Xhosa that means story, a word that perfectly describes the goal of our upcoming photography workshop program.
-In collaboration with photographer Dave Fisher, we’ll be teaching photography and self-expression skills to a group of students at two high schools in communities of Cape Town that are afflicted by numerous social challenges.
-The workshops will take a proactive and pragmatic approach, encouraging an open-mind and the willingness to take action.
+In collaboration with photographer Dave Fisher, we will be teaching photography and self-expression skills to a group of students at two high schools in communities of Cape Town that are afflicted by numerous social challenges.
+The workshops will take a proactive and pragmatic approach, encouraging open-mindedness and the willingness to take action.
 Accordingly, the management of these schools has accepted to take on the initiative with great enthusiasm.

 2. Providing a space for discussion for identified social challenges and issues and use it as the basis for an introspective reflection on the participants’ personal development, and the environment they are facing;